 Barbara Luse focuses on corporate transactional matters and regulatory enforcement, with a particular focus on cryptocurrencies and blockchain technology.
-Prior to joining Cohen & Gresser, Barbara practiced at Cahill Partners LLP (now Cahill Cossu Noh & Robinson LLP) in New York, where she primarily focused on art law issues including valuation, fraud, insurance litigation, stolen and illegally exported art, and restitution.
+Barbara also focuses on art law disputes including fraud and restitution matters.
+Prior to joining Cohen & Gresser, Barbara practiced at Cahill Partners LLP (now Cahill Cossu Noh & Robinson LLP) in New York, where she focused on a wide range of art law issues including valuation, fraud, insurance litigation, stolen and illegally exported art, and restitution.
 Previously, she worked at Loyens & Loeff in Brussels, Belgium.

 Barbara is a graduate of Fordham University School of Law and she earned her undergraduate degree from Princeton University.

 Barbara is fluent in English, French, and Italian, and she is proficient in Spanish.

 Fordham University School of Law (J.D., 2013); Princeton University (A.B.
 2004)

 Member, Princeton Alumni Association, New York/ Washington, D.C.

 Member, District of Columbia Bar Association